Spider201866/Alan_web/tests/README.md

     10. All major authentication (legacy), rate limiting, and edge case flows are covered
     11. Verifies JSON files (`user-info.json`, `user-history.json`) are written with a trailing newline.
     12. Confirms `body-parser` is no longer a dependency and `express.json()` is used.
+    13. Returns 404 for unknown routes, serving the custom 404 page.
     (Note: The server has critical checks at startup to ensure important settings like `MASTER_PASSWORD_HASH` and `PASSWORD_SALT` are present.
 If they're missing, the server is designed to stop immediately.
 Automating tests for this specific "server-stopping" behavior is complex in our current test setup.
 Therefore, these critical startup checks should be **manually verified** by developers when setting up or deploying the server, by intentionally trying to run it without these settings to confirm it exits as expected.)

 - `chatbot.test.js` — Frontend chatbot and sidebar logic (Jest + jsdom)